José Enrique Florentino Huesca (1847 – 1919)

 Gilberto Cayetano (his middle name was given for his father) Huesca – my father – was called by his middle name, “Cayetano” (or “Tano” for short) by all.
 Perhaps his parents decided not to call him by his first name because it might remind them of the tragic loss of the first Gilberto.
 This may be the reason my father never learned of his first name until he was in his 40s, when, living in Chicago, Illinois, he obtained his baptismal record for his naturalization application to become an American citizen.
 Upon seeing his full name for the first time, he asked his family and friends to call him Gilbert from that day forward.

 Enrique Huesca’s words to my grandmother came full circle some 82 years later.
 It was 1997, and my father, by then 82 years old, was still mourning the loss of my mother, Joan (Schiavon) Huesca, a decade earlier.
-Like his grandparents, he and my mother had been deeply in love, and her absence now permeated every aspect of his being.
-He used to tell my sisters and me that he thought of her “every fraction of a second,” and we never doubted this.
+Like his parents and grandparents, he and my mother had been deeply in love, and her absence still permeated every aspect of his being.
+He used to tell my sisters and me that he thought of her “every fraction of a second.”
+We never doubted this.

 My father was visiting us for dinner one Saturday evening when we called my grandmother Catalina at her apartment in Mexico City.
 She was 104 years old but was as sharp as ever and would continue to reign as the respected matriarch of her large family until her death in 1998.